Finite Pinwheel Scheduling: the k-Visits Problem: Conclusion

 The $\kV$ problem that we studied here can be modeled by an agent traversing a complete graph with deadlines.
 Equivalently, the problem can be modeled by a star graph where the center is a special node with no deadline.
 Hence, a natural direction for future work is to study the $\kV$ problem in other graph classes, e.g. lines or comb graphs.
 This could help identify additional tractable instances for deadline-based problems.

 Our results and the open questions arising from this work may contribute to the ongoing effort to understand the complexity of $\PWS$.
-It still remains open whether $\PWS$ is NP-hard (for explicit input), whether it is contained in NP, and whether it is PSPACE-complete.
+It still remains open whether $\PWS$ is strongly NP-hard, whether it is contained in NP, and whether it is PSPACE-complete.
 By analyzing $\kV$ and $\TPWS$, we provide new insights that could help address these questions.